carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-Intro-High-Dimensional-Data.md

 > {:.solution}
 {:.challenge}

-> How many dimensions are there per observation?
+> ## Exercise: How many dimensions are there per observation?
 > > ## Solution:
 > > There are three dimensions per observation:
 > >